-• To tackle the two issues, we propose the AAR framework consisting of two modules.
-On the one hand, we propose to leverage the burst CMAF chunk pattern to accumulate more valid samples for accurate measurement via robust size weighted averaging, and we also propose an improved CMAF boundary identification patch to gain better accuracy.
+• To tackle the two issues, we propose the AAR framework comprising two modules.
+On the one hand, we propose to leverage the burst CMAF chunk pattern to accumulate more valid samples for accurate measurement, and we also propose a robust size weighted averaging and an improved CMAF boundary identification patch to gain better accuracy.
 On the other hand, we propose a novel objective for ABR to maximize the minimum QoE caused by the uncertainty.
 To address the min optimization, we propose a practical theorem based on the upper bound of download time, followed by theoretical guarantees for our adaption when uncertainty diminishes.
-To derive the max solution, we first propose an improved LLLS evolution model and apply MPC to obtain the optimal bitrates.
+To derive the max solution, we propose an improved LLLS evolution model and apply MPC to obtain the optimal bitrates.